Seanad Éireann: Calls for reform

+Graduate franchise

+The Seventh Amendment in 1979 altered the provisions of Article 18.4 to allow for a redistribution of the university seats to any other institutes of higher education in the state.

-In 2019, a University of Limerick graduate issued a High Court challenge to the limitation of voting rights to graduates of National University of Ireland, University of Dublin, and Oireachtas and local authority members.
+In 2019, Tomás Heneghan, a graduate of University of Limerick, challenged the limitation of voting rights to graduates of National University of Ireland, Trinity College Dublin, and to Oireachtas and local authority members.
 The case was heard by a three-judge division of the High Court in 2021.
-The challenge was rejected by the court later that year however the plaintiff in the case confirmed he would appeal the High Court's ruling.
-In June 2022, the Supreme Court confirmed it would hear the appeal directly rather than the appeal first going to the Court of Appeal.
+The challenge was rejected by the court later that year.
+On 31 March 2023, following a direct appeal on the point of university graduates voting, the seven-judge Supreme Court ruled in Heneghan's favour and struck down provisions of the Seanad Electoral (University Members) Act 1937 limiting the right to vote to NUI and Trinity College graduates.
+However, the court suspended its ruling to 31 July 2023 to allow the state to determine how it would institute the necessary changes to the law.
+On 26 July 2023, the Supreme Court gave a second ruling, allowing the Oireachtas up to 31 May 2025 to legislate for the expansion of the electorate.

+The Seanad Electoral (University Members) (Amendment) Act 2024, enacted on 29 October 2024, abolishes the two three-seat National University of Ireland and Dublin University constituencies, and creates a new six-seat Higher Education constituency in which all degree-holders from third-level state institutions of higher education will be entitled to vote at the next Seanad general election after 21 March 2025.
+The legislation also replaces Seanad by-elections for the six seats with a list system mirroring the process used in European Parliament elections and increases the number of nominations a prospective candidate needs from 10 to 60 registered electors or the payment of a deposit of €1,800.
+As of 21 March 2025, the entire 2024 Act was in force, with the exception of sections 27 and 31-46 that will take effect upon the next dissolution of Dáil Éireann.
+On 1 April 2025, the first register of Higher Educations Electors was published, with 62,775 registered electors.

 Referendum on abolition

 In October 2009, Fine Gael leader Enda Kenny stated his intention that a Fine Gael government would abolish the Seanad, and along with reducing the number of TDs by 20, it would "save an estimated €150m over the term of a Dáil."
 During the 2011 election campaign, Labour, Sinn Féin and the Socialist Party also supported abolition of the Seanad, while Fianna Fáil supported a referendum on the issue.
 The programme of the Fine Gael–Labour coalition, which came to power at the election, sought to abolish the Seanad as part of a broader programme of constitutional reform, but lost a referendum on the matter in October 2013 by 51.7% to 48.3%.